Mithesh-B/Starzzy/README.md

 6. Paste your public stripe API key in clients/src/components/cart/cart.jsx/```loadStripe('<enter your public key>')```.
 Replace ```<enter your public key>``` with your key.
 7. Finally run command: ```npm run develop``` in api folder to start your strapi server.

+## Usage
+Once you have the website running, you can browse the products by category, search for products, add products to your cart, and checkout with Stripe payment processing.

+You can also manage the content of the website using the Strapi CMS.
+To access the CMS, navigate to http://localhost:1337/admin and login with the username and password that you specified during the Strapi installation process.

 ## Technologies Used
 - React.js